 Visit Montserrat.
 Breathtaking panoramic views and the Royal Basilica of Montserrat with the patron saint of Catalonia are waiting for you!Duration: 5.5h

 Montserrat Hot Air Balloon Experience

-Enjoy the breath-taking views in a hot air balloon while you fly over the Pla del Bages observing the magnificent view of the unique shape of Montserrat Mountains.
-Visit the Monastery of Montserrat and know all the history and ventures of this Monastery dating nearly a thousand years.Duration: 7,5h
+Enjoy the breath-taking views on Montserrat in a hot air balloon.
+Visit the Monastery of Montserrat and get to know all its history and ventures.Duration: 7,5h

 Montserrat and Santa Cecilia Tour

-Early privileged visit to the magnificent Montserrat Mountain & Sanctuary uncrowded followed by an unforgettable visit with brunch to the hidden treasure at Montserrat Mountain – Santa Cecilia Church.Duration: 7h
+Visit to the magnificent Montserrat Mountain & Sanctuary uncrowded followed by an unforgettable visit with brunch a hidden treasure – Santa Cecilia Church.Duration: 7h

 Montserrat Afternoon Tour with Cog-Wheel Train

 Montserrat is gorgeous!
 On this afternoon tour from Barcelona our comfortable bus takes you right up the mountain to the city.Duration: Departure 14:30h - Return 19:00h

 Montserrat & Hiking Experience